CIRED/cired.digital/README.md

 -    La pertinence des réponses
 -    L'impact sur la diffusion scientifique

-## Organisation du code
+## Organisation de `cired.digital/`

 This project's goal is to implement a chatbot with CIRED publications.

-### data/
+### `data/`
-Raw (and someday processed) data.
+raw PDFs, extracted text, metadata, summaries, chunks, vector indexes...
 Data contents is not versionned in the git, only the directory structure and the README.md.

+Reserved purely for artifact storage.
+Avoid placing processing scripts or metadata code there.
+All transformation logic should live under `src/`.
+Consider artefacts in `data/` as immutable: its state cannot be modified after it is created.
+Any “change” to an immutable yields a brand-new object, leaving the original intact.

-### docs/
+### `docs/`
-Human‑readable technical documentations, diagrams, README extensions.
+architecture docs, OpenAPI spec, runbooks, ethics guidelines, technical documentations, diagrams.
-Preferably markdown.
+Human‑readable, preferably markdown.
 Versionned.

-### reports/
+### `reports/`
 Generated output.
-Contents is not versionned in the git, only the directory and the README.md.
+Contents is not versionned, only the directory and the README.md.

-### src/cired_chatbot/
+### `src/`
-Our module.
-Python >= 3.11.
-Passes ```ruff checks``` with no errors or warnings.

-We plan to run a full RAG stack in docker as a separate service, and and deploy ours on the same machine as a use-case-specific layer.

-There will be thin HTTP/gRPC wrappers, e.g. ```r2r_client.py``` to communicate with the RAG stack: push documents, ask questions, get justified answer with sources citation and chunk quotes.

-We will use env‑vars (e.g. R2R_BASE_URL, R2R_API_KEY) to configure the client at runtime.

-**cli** Command line interface tools.
-Scripts.
+Project's code.
+See `src/README.md` for an architectural overview then `docs/blueprints.md` for details.
+Guidelines are in `docs/CODE_STYLE.md`.

-### tests/
+### `tests/`
 unit & integration tests

-### venv/
-The virtual environment.
-Not versionned: should not appear in the GitHub.
-Created by ```uv```.
+Mirrors the organisation of `src/`